KitWilliams07/MechaCar_Statistical_Analysis/README.md

 ground_clearance  3.546e+00
 AWD              -3.411e+00

--These estimates represent the slope of the partial regression plot.
+- These estimates represent the slope of the partial regression plot.
 For example, MPG vs Vehicle Length shows a strong positive slope, reflected by the value above of 6.267.
 Additionally, the MPG vs AWD plot shows a negative slope, shown by the -3.411 value.
 We can also see from these plots that Vehicle Weight and Spoiler Angle have essentially a zero slope since their values are 1.245e-03 and 6.877e-02 respectively.

--So based on these slope values and the p-values discussed above, each variable contributes a different amount to this model.
+- So based on these slope values and the p-values discussed above, each variable contributes a different amount to this model.
 It is hard to say the slope of the entire model is zero.
 Certain variables (Vehicle Weight and Spoiler Angle) show a slope of zero, however these variables are considered significant to the system.
 From the partial regression plots and p-values, the only important variables are Vehicle Length and Ground Clearance.
 These variables show a positive, non-zero slope, so as the variable increases the MPG does as well.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?